 Cyber Security and Complex Software Systems

-The Software and Computer Systems program focuses on developing the fundamental principles and models for the design and construction of complex software systems that meet required assurances for security, safety, reliability and performance.
+The Software and Computer Systems program focuses on developing the fundamental principles and models for the design and construction of complex software and hardware systems that meet required assurances for security, safety, reliability and performance.

 - It builds upon foundations of mathematical logic and computational complexity, but takes into account the uncertainties and constraints of the operational environment.

 - The overall goal is to measurably improve the ability of complex computing systems to meet the information-processing challenges of future naval systems.

 The Cyber Security sub-program investigates and develops wide-ranging principles and techniques for continuously maintaining integrity, availability and confidentiality of information and information infrastructures, focusing on the software, the hardware and the network.

 - The program heavily emphasizes automation and autonomy in the cyber environment, preferring the human-on-the-loop paradigm over the human-in-the-loop, whenever possible.